 Installing Network Scanning (OpenVAS)

-Acunetix Premium can be configured to use OpenVAS to perform network scans of the Targets configured in Acunetix.
-The network scan results will be displayed in the Acunetix UI.
-The following will show how to configure OpenVAS on various Operating Systems, how to configure and use the Greenbone virtual appliance, and how to connect Acunetix to each one of these.
+Acunetix On-Premises can be configured to use OpenVAS to perform network scans of the Targets configured in Acunetix.
+The network scan results will be displayed in the Acunetix portal.
+This guide shows you how to configure OpenVAS on various Operating Systems, how to configure and use the Greenbone virtual appliance, and how to connect Acunetix On-Premises to each one of these.

 Installing GreenBone GVM/OpenVAS V20.08

 The most recently tested version of GreenBone GVM/OpenVAS is V20.08.
-Hereunder are details about setting up in the following ways:
+This guide shows you how to set it up in the following ways:

 - VMWare: https://files.greenbone.net/download/VM/GSM-TRIAL-20.08.7-VMware-Workstation.ova